 Below you will find recent actions related to parity at the federal level.

 Parity is about fairness.
 Americans with behavioral health conditions often have more difficulty getting the treatment and services they need when compared to individuals seeking other medical care.
-Explore parity-related information at the Federal level regarding legislation, litigation, and regulatory actions since the the Federal Parity Law was passed in 2008.
+Explore parity-related information at the Federal level regarding legislation, statutes, and regulatory actions since the Federal Parity Law was passed in 2008.

 The federal agencies responsible for enforcing the Federal Parity Law are the Department of Labor (DOL), the Department of Health and Human Services (HHS), and the Department of the Treasury (DoT).
 These agencies issued a final rule on the federal law in November of 2013.
 The Centers for Medicaid and Medicare Services (CMS) Issued a proposed rule on the federal law regarding Medicaid managed care organizations (MCOs), Medicaid alternative benefit plans (benchmark and benchmark equivalent plans), and the Children’s Health Insurance Program (CHIP).